This post may contain affiliate links.

 High Line Hotel

-The 60-room High Line Hotel is a boutique 4-star property with a private courtyard, lots of exposed brick and is a historic charm, it’s housed in a seminary complex built in the 1800s.
+The 60-room High Line Hotel is a boutique 4-star property with a private courtyard, lots of exposed brick and historic charm, it’s housed in a seminary complex built in the 1800s.

 180 Tenth Avenue, New York, NY, 10011, US